Burry071/Proof-of-You/README.md

 ---

-License

-This project is open source and available under the MIT License.

----
+© 2025 Burry071.
+This project is open for hackathon review only.
+Not licensed for reuse or distribution.

 For feedback, suggestions, or contributions — feel free to open an issue or PR.